 Pro’s: Self empowered responsibility and life change.

-Con’s: If underlying issues and emotional pain have not been dealt with or struggle to change environment then there is a high relapse risk.
+Con’s: If underlying issues and emotional pain have not been dealt with or there is a struggle to change environment then there is a high relapse risk.

 How and why is Ice addictive?